3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 &#x1F535; **YOU DO**

-Build a todo CREATE route using `app.post`.
+Build a todo CREATE route using `router.post`.
 Don't worry about accessing the params from the form yet.
 Just send a response back ("Create a new todo is working!") to the client so you can verify the route works.

 <details>
     <summary>Create Todo Route Solution</summary>